vuejs/router/.github/commit-convention.md

 Appears under "Performance Improvements" header, and under "Breaking Changes" with the breaking change explanation:

 ```
-perf(core): improve vdom diffing by removing 'foo' option
+perf: improve guard extraction

-BREAKING CHANGE: The 'foo' option has been removed.
+BREAKING CHANGE: The 'beforeRouteEnter' option has been removed.
 ```

 The following commit and commit `667ecc1` do not appear in the changelog if they are under the same release.
 If not, the revert commit appears under the "Reverts" header.